CrazyRobMiles/MLArt-Critic/README.md

 A simple machine learning example that implements an art critic

 Used as an example application for the Barclays AI Frenzy event.
 Based on examples from Microsoft.

+Includes a slide deck that describes how the application works.

+May one day be a motion picture.